UPDATE: A Research Guide to Ukrainian Law

 The fee-based computer legal systems LIGA-ZAKON is a reliable source of legal and business information.
 The information and analytical center LIGA, which is a technical administrator of the Uniform State Register of the Normative and Legal Acts of Ukraine, maintain these systems.
 Due to this fact the users of LIGA-ZAKON systems read the standard copies of information collections of the Register.
 In addition to the texts of normative acts, the systems contain legislation of Kyiv as a capital of Ukraine and regions, draft laws with commentaries, materials on court practice, standard business forms, legislation monitoring, glossary, reference materials etc. The built-in automatic translator in Russian and English works in the background mode.

-The site provides online information services in the area of Ukrainian legislation in Ukrainian, Russian and English.
-It consists of the legal database (installed data bases, on DVD and compact discs, server solutions) with the NAU-Expert search system, materials of general and commercial courts, reference and analytical information including consultations, comments and exclusive analytical articles on law practice, glossary of terms, and the only base of Ukrainian legislation in English.
-Information is daily updated.
+The site Legal Acts of Ukraine (NAU) provides online information services in the area of Ukrainian legislation in Ukrainian, Russian and English.
+It consist of a computer legal database (installed data bases, DVD and compact discs, server solutions) with the NAU-Expert search system, materials of general and commercial courts, reference and analytical information including consultations, comments and exclusive analytical articles on law practice, glossary of terms, and the only base of Ukrainian legislation in English.
+The information is daily updated.

 · the Unified register of notarial certified powers of attorney;